matthewselby/nginx-redirect-generator/readme.md

     - [example for Google Sheets](https://medium.com/@the.benhawy/how-to-use-google-spreadsheets-to-check-for-broken-links-1bb0b35c8525)
 - create app for testing NGINX Config - [docker example](https://dev.to/simdrouin/validate-your-nginx-configuration-files-easily-with-docker-4ihi)
   - perhaps create an app on [Zeit](https://zeit.co/) for this
+- may want to impliment my own form of syntax highlighting since we will know all syntax used